Student grants and loans for studies outside Sweden

 - If you have unpaid annual fees or demands for more than one period, you may not receive student grants and loan.
 Contact CSN for more information.

-If you are a foreign national, you also need to satisfy the conditions in order to be entitled to Swedish student finance.
+If you are a foreign citizen, you also need to satisfy the conditions in order to be entitled to Swedish student finance.

 Application, study assurance and payment